 The key components of our executive compensation program consist of a base salary, a cash bonus and participation in our performance-based 2005 Incentive Compensation Plan (pursuant to which stock options and restricted stock are awarded).
-In addition, the Company also has an Employee Stock Purchase Plan ("ESPP"), 401(k) Plan and a Deferred Compensation Plan.
+In addition, the Company also has an Employee Stock Purchase

+Plan ("ESPP"), 401(k) Plan and a Deferred Compensation Plan.
 Our executives can invest in our Class A Common Stock through the ESPP and the 401(k) Plan, and through the award of grants of stock options and/or restricted stock under the 2005 Incentive Compensation Plan.
+The ESPP terminates effective December 31, 2008.
 Our executive officers also receive certain health benefits and perquisites.
 In addition, pursuant to our employment agreement with Mr. Christian, our CEO, we provide for severance following a sale or transfer of control (but excluding a sale or transfer of control which does not involve an assignment of control of licenses or permits issued by the FCC).
+Our other executive officers also receive severance in connection with a change in control.